edHelper.com

 By Jennifer Kenny

-2 A small portion of the Native Americans here were sedentary tribes.
+2 A small portion of the Native Americans there were sedentary tribes.
 They settled along river valleys and became farmers.
 They lived in permanent villages of dome-shaped earth lodges surrounded by earthen walls.
 The earth lodges protected the people from the intense summer heat and the bitter winter cold.
 These tribes raised corn, squash, and beans.
 Women cooked food around a fire in the lodge.

 3 Most of the Native Americans in this area, however, were constantly on the move.
 They were the nomadic tribes.
 They traveled about with a dog-drawn travois.
 A travois is a frame of two long spruce poles covered with rawhide and fixed to a saddle on an animal.
 It carried the tribe's household goods.
 The men walked ahead in small groups with their weapons always ready.
 The mothers carried the babies on their backs.
 The holy woman, a religious leader, performed rituals, which the Native Americans believed would bring success to the hunters.

-Paragraphs 5 to 12:
+Paragraphs 9 to 19:

 For the complete story with questions: click here for printable